Extracts from The

 Letter from the Mint Committee to Government dated

-their place supplied with a better currency, and if the gradual introduction of
+circulation and their place supplied with a better currency, and if the gradual

-in coining Ankoosee rupees from the Bellapoore, and in order to supply the
+to be employed in coining Ankoosee rupees from the Bellapoore, and in order to

-latter for coinage, we are of opinion that the Collector should be authorized
+supply the latter for coinage, we are of opinion that the Collector should be

-to purchase them in the market (at no higher rate of course than the equivalent
+authorized to purchase them in the market (at no higher rate of course than the

-of their intrinsic value in other rupees) as the funds at his command will
+equivalent of their intrinsic value in other rupees) as the funds at his